GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   I can change the scheme back to light
     -   The color scheme I used last will be present when I come back to the site

 ### Wireframes
 -   Desktop Wireframe - [View](https://github.com/GeorgeLychock/ssu-interactive-ms2/blob/master/_documentation/wireframes/pm-dashboard-desktop-01.png)
 -   Active Widget Panel Desktop Wireframe - [View](https://github.com/GeorgeLychock/ssu-interactive-ms2/blob/master/_documentation/wireframes/active-panel-desktop-01.png)

 ### Design - Look and Feel
 -   Emphasis is on an uncluttered, business tool design that has light colors and a lot of white space.
+-   Although a fully functioning rendering of the site will be accessible from any device, the app is optimized for desktop use.
 -   A light and dark version have been mocked up to show how the app can change based on a user selection in a settings panel.
 -   Mockups:
     -   Desktop Look and Feel - Light - [View](https://github.com/GeorgeLychock/Project-Management-Dashboard---MS2/blob/master/_documentation/look-and-feel/desktop-light.png)
     -   Desktop Look and Feel - Dark - [View](https://github.com/GeorgeLychock/Project-Management-Dashboard---MS2/blob/master/_documentation/look-and-feel/desktop-dark.png)

+### Dashboard Structure
+-   Nav, Header, and Banner sections span the top of the desktop viewport
+-   Main Dashboard, split between a Projects section and a Tools/Widgets section, taking up approximately 2/3 the width of the desktop viewport
+-   Projects and Tools/Widgets Libraries are connected and in a column that spans 1/3 the desktop viewport
+-   A footer section spans the bottom of the desktop viewport

+### Project Folder Structure
+-   The css/, js/ folders are located directly off the root folder
+-   All JSON files are located in folder data/

 ### Data Structure and Flow
 -   I created a simple JSON structure for the project/widget data.
 I want to show that the app can parse data from JSON since many APIs will supply data in that way: